Novel Glioblastoma Trial Begins Immediately

 Breakthrough Brain Tumor Clinical Trial Kicks Off a New Paradigm of Glioblastoma Treatment with Seed Funding From PHASE ONE Foundation To Saint John’s Health Center Foundation

-“Glioblastoma is an insidious disease,” says Dr. Kesari, director of neuro-oncology at Pacific Neuroscience Institute and Chair of neurosciences and neurotherapeutics at John Wayne Cancer Institute.
+“Glioblastoma is an insidious disease,” says Dr. Kesari, director of neuro-oncology at Pacific Neuroscience Institute and Chair of neurosciences and neurotherapeutics at Saint John’s Cancer Institute.
 “This is an aggressive and lethal form of brain cancer that carries a very poor prognosis of 14-16 months survival.
 The tumor generally has a main mass that can be surgically debulked in many cases.
 However in this cancer type, additional tumor cells extensively invade normal brain tissue and cannot be surgically removed without causing damage.”

 Called the Precision Immunotherapy in the Neoadjuvant Setting (PIN) trial, this study provides an alternative immunotherapy option to the current standard of care treatment that patients receive when presenting with a new diagnosis of glioblastoma.